Newsletter Subscribe

 Wild Polly Brewing Co

-Canberra’s got an amazing local beer scene, so it’s little surprise the city has a dedicated gluten-free brewery.
-Wild Polly makes beers with malted sorghum, millet, rice, buckwheat and other GF grains, and its range has been certified coeliac-safe by an independent lab.
+Canberra has an amazing local beer scene, so it’s no surprise that the city has a dedicated gluten-free brewery.
+Wild Polly makes ultra low carb and gluten free beers with malted sorghum, millet, rice, buckwheat, and other GF grains, and its range has been certified coeliac-safe by an independent lab.

-Wild Polly’s range includes a pale ale, stout, IPA and hop harvest ale, all of which you can grab on their website.
+Wild Polly’s range includes a pale ale, stout, IPA and hop harvest ale—with more releases launching soon—all of which you can grab on their website.

 Alternatively, you’ll find Wild Polly stocked at Canberra venues like Edgar’s Inn in Ainslie, Assembly in Braddon, The Warehouse in Kingston and XO in Narrabundah, and bottle shops including Ainslie Cellars, Blackhearts & Sparrows in Braddon and Kingston SupaBarn.

-Wild Polly drinks available at select venues and bottle shops.
+Wild Polly drinks are available at select venues and bottle shops.

 Made your way through the best gluten-free restaurants in Canberra and after more foodie inspo?
 Check out our guides to the best Italian restaurants in Canberra and the best Mexican joints in Canberra.